 - 2 lb Tri-tip roast

-- 1/4 tsp garlic powder (or, use 1 tsp garlic salt and cut back on the kosher salt)
+- ¼ teaspoon garlic powder (or, use 1 teaspoon garlic salt and cut back on the kosher salt)

 - 1 loaf french bread, split lengthwise, then cut into sandwich size pieces

 - 2 tablespoon olive oil

 - 2 cloves garlic, minced or pressed through a garlic press

 - 1 fist-sized chunk smoking wood (Oak is traditional.
 I use oak wine barrel staves.)

 1. Prepare the tri-tip: One to two hours before cooking, sprinkle the tri-tip evenly with the kosher salt, pepper and garlic powder.
 Skewer the tri-tip on the rotisserie spit, and let rest at room temperature until ready to grill.

 2. Prepare the bread: Split the loaf of french bread lengthwise, then cut crosswise into sandwich size pieces.
 Assume three to four sandwiches per loaf, depending on the size of the loaf and the appetite of the eaters.
 In a microwave-safe bowl, combine the butter, olive oil, garlic, and pinch of salt and pepper.
 Microwave on high for 1 minute, or until the butter is melted and the garlic is just starting to sizzle.

 3. Prepare the grill: Prepare the grill for cooking on indirect high heat (see details here).
 For my Weber kettle, I light a chimney starter* full of charcoal, wait for it to be covered with ash, then pour it in two equal piles on the sides of the grill, and put the drip pan in the middle, between the piles.

 *I highly recommend the Weber Chimney Starter, because it is larger than most chimney starters.
 It holds 5 quarts of charcoal, which exactly the right size for cooking this recipe.